RohanAlexander/hansard/README.md

 ## Notes
+- Check a graph of the stop words over time - looking for no change over time
+- Look at network of call outs between politicians.
+Does it change over time?
+Does it change at elections?
+Has it become more partisan (could be done with sentiment analysis of the call out)?
+- Look at whether the politicians have become more national - did WA politicians used to concentrate on WA issues and do that less now?
 - Check that airline crash in the 40s is being accurately accounted for in the politicians data.
 - Check 1948-09-08 - there seems to be two URLs: /parlInfo/download/hansard80/hansardr80/1948-09-08/toc_pdf/19480908_reps_18_198.pdf;fileType=application/pdf#search=%221940s%22 and /parlInfo/download/hansard80/hansardr80/19480908/toc_pdf/19480908_REPS_18_198.pdf;fileType=application/pdf#search=%221940s%22 and also check 1911-12-04 - again seems to be two URLs in the search results: /parlInfo/download/hansard80/hansardr80/1911-12-04/toc_pdf/19111204_reps_4_62.pdf;fileType=application/pdf#search=%221910s%22
 1911-12-04.pdf and /parlInfo/download/hansard80/hansardr80/19111204/toc_pdf/19111204_REPS_4_62.pdf;fileType=application/pdf#search=%221910s%22.